yeonhwanp/CFG-XR-Project/Main/Assets/Scripts/readme.md

 # Scripts

+TODO:
+- High-level constraints

 **1. 2DGUI:**
   - Currently working on the 2D interface for debugging purposes.
   - Includes scripts that manage buttons + clicks.
-  - Code is currently somewhat messy.

 **2. ARGUI:**
-  - To include scripts for leapmotion/magicleap UI development.
+  - Includes scripts for leapmotion/magicleap frontend.

 **3. ForTesting:**
-  - Scripts to be used to debug the program.
+  - Scripts to be used to debug the program and also backend server management.

-**4. ServerandReconstruction:**
+**4. General:**
-  - Protobufs and scripts for reconstructing them are included here.
-  - Also includes the script that manages server communications.
+  - Contains scripts to be used for all around the program.